tableau/webdataconnector/docs3/index.md

     <b>Note:</b> This site is for version 3.x of the WDC API, which is compatible only with Tableau 2022.2 and later.
 Versions 1 and 2 of the WDC API, used with earlier versions of Tableau, are no longer supported.
 </div>

-## Build a sample WDC connector
+## Build a sample web data connector

-This section guides you through the process of setting up your development environment and building a sample WDC in the simulator.
+This section guides you through the process of setting up your development environment and building a sample web data connector in the simulator.

-To best understand what a WDC is, including how to build one, we recommend that you build a sample connector using a boilerplate included in the Taco Toolkit.
+To best understand what a web data connector is, we recommend that you build a sample connector using a boilerplate included in the Taco Toolkit.
 To build a sample connector, perform the following tasks.

 1. Make sure you have the following dependencies installed: